fusionpbx/fusionpbx-docs/source/features/features.rst

 * **Configuration:** While the admin configures the system in the web interface.
 The data is saved to the database and can optionally be deliverd to FreeSWITCH via XML files, or on demand from the database.

+* **`Contact Manager`_** Manage your contacts.
+Import contacts from Outlook CSV files.
+Export contacts to your cell phone with QR Codes.
+It is also possible to add additional features like time cards and invoices that can be related to the contacts.

 * **Customizable:** FusionPBX has unprecedented customizability which can be used to meet your needs or the needs of your customers.
 Customizable themes, menu, dialplan, and more...

 * **Dial by Name:** search by first name or last name to find extension numbers on the system.